Sarah Meadows | Director

 Sarah is an award winning director and Artistic Director of Longsight Theatre Company.
 She is a member of the Old Vic 12 programme 2019.

 Currently, Sarah is Associate Director on Blithe Spirit by Noel Coward (dir.
 Sir Richard Eyre, Theatre Royal Bath) and Admissions by Joshua Harmon (dir.
 Daniel Aukin, Trafalgar Studios).
 Most recently she directed One Jewish Boy by Stephen Laughton (Old Red Lion); The Fear Of Fear by Stephanie Ridings (Warwick Arts/UK Tour); and Alkaline by Stephanie Martin (Park Theatre).
-One Jewish Boy is set to transfer to the West End in 2020.
+One Jewish Boy is set to transfer to Trafalgar Studios in March 2020.

 Other recent credits as Director include: You by Mark Wilson (VAULTS Festival); Summer In London by Rikki Beadle-Blair (Theatre Royal, Stratford East); Screwed by Kathryn O’Reilly, (Theatre 503 - nominated for Best Director, Off-West End Awards 2016); The Very Perry Show by Kate Perry (San Francisco International Arts Festival); Where Do Little Birds Go? by Camilla Whitehill (UK Tour/VAULT Festival/Underbelly, Edinburgh Fringe - People's Choice Award 2015); Mr Incredible by Camilla Whitehill (VAULT/Edinburgh Fringe - winner of Origins Award for Outstanding New Work 2016); You by Mark Wilson (Brighton Fringe - Argus Angel Award, Brighton Fringe Award For Theatre, The Fringe Review Outstanding Theatre Award 2015).